ctrager/budoco/README.md

 ## Corey's TODO for winter 2020/2021:

-how to handle registration? should new user be inactive? should registrations be viewable? can admin create user registration for org user? default assigned to

-* if org is inactive, all its users are inactive?

-inject at issues, search, issue, run query

 enable receiving new issues per org, or globally. org queries. default org query.
 So, hierarchy would be: